Recognizing Interval Bigraphs by Forbidden Patterns: Structural properties of the (strong) components of

 In particular, we note that $H^+$ has no directed path joining two components.
 To give even more structure to the components of $H^+$, we recall the following definition.
 The {\em condensation} of a digraph $D$ is a digraph obtained from $D$ by identifying the vertices in each component and deleting loops and multiple edges.

 \begin{lemma} Every directed path in the condensation of $H^+$ has at most three vertices. \end{lemma}

 \pf If a directed path $P$ in the condensation of $H^+$ goes through a vertex corresponding to a component $S$ in $H^+$, then $P$ has at most three vertices by Corollary \ref{source-sinkap}.
-If $P$ contains only vertices in trivial components, suppose $(x,y)$ is a vertex on $P$ which has both a predecessor and a successor on $P$.
-If $x$ and $y$ have the same color in $H$, then the successor is some $(x',y)$ and the predecessor is some $(x,y')$; this would mean that $xx', yy'$ are independent edges contradicting the fact that $P$ is a path in the condensation of $H^+$.
-Thus $x$ and $y$ have the opposite color in $H$, and the successor of $(x,y)$ in $P$ is some $(x,y')$ and the predecessor is some $(x',y)$.
-Thus $(x,y)$ is not an edge of $H$, whence $(x',y')$ must be an edge of $H$, otherwise we would have independent edges $xx', yy'$ and conclude as above.
+Now suppose $P$ contains only vertices in trivial components and let $(x,y)$ be a vertex on $P$ which has both a predecessor and a successor on $P$ otherwise we are done.
+First suppose $x$ and $y$ have the same color in $H$.
+Then the successor is some pair $(x',y)$ and the predecessor is some pair $(x,y')$ and hence $xx', yy'$ are independent edges of $H$, and hence by Lemma \ref{giantap} $(x,y),(x',y),(x,y')$ belong to the same component of $H^+$, contradicting that $P$ goes through trivial components only.
+Thus we continue by assuming that $x,y$ have the opposite color in $H$, and the successor of $(x,y)$ in $P$ is some $(x,y')$ and the predecessor is some $(x',y)$.
+Thus $xy$ is not an edge of $H$, whence $x'y'$ must be an edge of $H$, otherwise we would have independent edges $xx', yy'$ and conclude as above.
 By the same reasoning, every vertex adjacent to $x$ is also adjacent to $y'$, and every vertex adjacent to $y$ is also adjacent to $x'$.
-This implies that $(x',y)$ has in-degree zero, and $(x,y')$ has out-degree zero, and $P$ has only three vertices.
+This implies that $(x',y)$ has in-degree zero, and $(x,y')$ has out-degree zero, and $P$ has only three vertices. \\